JaredTweed/sidestack_scraper/README.md

 python map_feeds.py --min-subscribers 2.5k
 python map_feeds.py --min-subscribers 1m
 ```
 and that will create `feeds_mapped.json` which is a more compact version of `feeds.json` excluding non-"OK" status feeds.
-If you include the `--merge-non-substack-feeds`, then `feeds_mapped.json` will include the feeds from `non_substack_feeds.json` as well.
-If you include the `--merge-other-substack-feeds`, then `feeds_mapped.json` will include the feeds from `other_substack_feeds.json` as well.
+If you include the `--merge-other-feeds`, then `feeds_mapped.json` will include the feeds from `other_feeds.json` as well which includes feeds not from substack in the first portion, and substack feeds that sidestack missed in the second portion.

-To create the suggested feeds for Feeder, I ran `python map_feeds.py --min-subscribers 1000 --merge-non-substack-feeds --merge-other-substack-feeds`.
+To create the suggested feeds for Feeder, I ran `python map_feeds.py --min-subscribers 1000 --merge-other-feeds`.

 ## How it works
 The code iterates through all of these: